-Care is means tested and the present means test level in the tax year 2018/19 is a mere £23,250.
-So, if you should require care and have assets over £23,250 then you will be responsible for meeting your own care fees.
+Care is means tested and the means test level varies slightly between each of the four home nations.
+The table opposite shows you the means test figures for 2021/22.
+So, if you should require care and have assets over the means test figure then you will be responsible for meeting your own care fees.